 2. COVER LETTER: Please submit a well-written cover letter.

 3. EVIDENCE OF TEACHING POTENTIAL: Choose from one of the following 2 options:

-Option A (preferred): Submit an unedited video clip (maximum 15 minutes) of you teaching in a classroom setting or a small-group setting.
-This can be a clip of you as a lead teacher or you as a student teacher.
-While it is preferred that the students be similar in age to the students at TEP, this is not a strict requirement.
+An unedited video clip (maximum 15 minutes) of you teaching in a classroom setting (preferred) or a small-group setting.
+It is preferred that the students be in the same grade-level as the TEP teaching position for which you are applying, though this is not a strict requirement.
 The video may contain only one continuous, unedited clip (i.e. do not splice together multiple clips from different points in the lesson).
 The clip does not need to show an entire lesson; a brief lesson segment is perfectly acceptable.
 The video must be accompanied by a written narrative that analyzes and reflects upon the teaching and learning that occurs in the lesson and may offer an explanation as to what occurred prior to and subsequent to the clip.
 There is no minimum or maximum length for the narrative.
 The video may be submitted in any format, but a link to a video posted online is preferred.